Angel Food Cupcakes

 Directions

-• Gently sift the flour and sugar blend over the meringue in three separate additions, folding it in carefully after each turn with a spatula to maintain the volume.
+• Gradually introduce the sifted flour and sugar blend into your whipped meringue in about three separate additions, gently folding it in by hand after each toss so you don't deflate the air.

 Similar Posts